MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 #### Configuration management of VMS and servers on which workloads are running

-Just as we have managed our on-prem data center environment, we must also ensure that we are effectively managing our cloud resources.
+Just as we've managed our on-prem data center environment, we must also ensure that we're effectively managing our cloud resources.
 The benefit of leveraging Azure is the ability to manage all your VMs from one platform using [Azure Arc](https://azure.microsoft.com/services/azure-arc/) (preview).
 Using Azure Arc, you can extend your Security Baselines from [Azure Policy](/azure/governance/policy/overview), your [Microsoft Defender for Cloud](https://azure.microsoft.com/services/security-center) policies, and Secure Score evaluations, as well as logging and monitoring all your resources in one place.
 Below are some actions for getting started.

 ##### Implement [Azure Arc (preview)](https://azure.microsoft.com/services/azure-arc/)

 [Azure Arc](https://azure.microsoft.com/services/azure-arc/) allows organizations to extend the familiar security controls of Azure to on-premises and the edge of the organization's infrastructure.
 Administrators have several options for connecting on-premises resources to Azure Arc.
-These include Azure Portal, PowerShell, and Windows Installation with Service Principal scripting.
+These include Azure portal, PowerShell, and Windows Installation with Service Principal scripting.

 [Learn more about these techniques](/azure/azure-arc/).